lucagiorgino/zdotdir/.github/README.md

 # zdotdir

-> A sample Zsh config using the antidote plugin manager
+> My Zsh config using the antidote plugin manager

 ## Description